Occupation

 Injuries

-He underwent surgery after he broke his nose in a fall during training in October 2020.
+He underwent surgery after breaking his nose in a fall during training in October 2020.
 He also suffered a concussion in the incident.
-He returned to training two days after the operation. (vedia.be, 09 Nov 2020; intlgymnast.com, 11 Apr 2021)
+He returned to training two days after the operation. (intlgymnast.com, 11 Apr 2021; vedia.be, 09 Nov 2020)

 Elbow pain caused him to withdraw from the 2019 European Championships. (rtbf.be, 09 Apr 2019)